Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/batches.rst

 of the RAM.
 To achieve the highest performance for numerical data processing, data points need to be grouped into smaller subsets which we call batches.
 A batch can be described as a two dimensional structure.
-The first dimension, which we call "row", represents the different data points, and the second dimension, the columns, each represent one component of the data space or structure.
+The first dimension, which we call "row", represents the different data points, and the second dimension, which we refer to as "column", represents the components of the data space or structure.

 Ideally, after creation of the batches, data should be placed dense in the RAM such that the CPU can evaluate the whole batch at once.
 A typical example of such a structure is a matrix when each single data point is a vector.
 These single vectors are copied into rows of the matrix to form a batch.

 A typical example for an algorithm which hugely benefits from this new grouping is a linear model without offset.
 For single vectors x, the evaluation of such a linear model would simply be written as